andrepxx/pure-knob/README.md

 - `angleOffset`: Offset in radians, relative to the positive x-axis.
 - `colorBG`: Color of the knob track.
 - `colorFG`: Color of the knob gauge / indicator.
+- `fnStringToValue`: Function turning a string into a (numeric) value.
+(Check the "custom formatting" section below for more information.)
+- `fnValueToString`: Function turning a (numeric) value into a string.
+(Check the "custom formatting" section below for more information.)
 - `needle`: Boolean indicating whether we should use a simple marker / needle instead of a filling gauge to indicate value along the knob's track.
 - `readonly`: Boolean indicating whether the value of the knob is write-protected and thus not editable by the user.
 Useful for displaying values without allowing them to get edited.
+- `textScale`: Linear scaling factor for increasing / decreasing the font size. (`1.0` is default font size.)
 - `trackWidth`: Width of the track, relative to the average radius of the knob.
 - `valMin`: Minimum selectable value.
 - `valMax`: Maximum selectable value.